 Sending gift cards is a great way to reward or reimburse family, friends, or customers.
 Whether it’s for the holidays, a special occasion, or any other reason.
 Though, unlike digital transfers or credits, a gift card can be lost, misplaced, or mis-delivered.
 And there’s often no way to recover it.

 The best way to protect a gift card is to:

 - Check the terms of the gift card before making the purchase to see if you have any options to replace the card.

 - Save the purchase receipt.

 - Note the card number and pin before sending it.
-And be sure to keep this information in a secure location.
+Be sure to keep this information in a secure location.

 With a wise purchase decision and proof of purchase, you may have options in the event that the card winds up missing.
 If that happens, your best bet is to contact the card issuer to determine your options.

 - USPS: USPS provides mailing services for gift cards.
 They even have a Priority Mail Flat Rate box specifically designed for them.
 However, they will not reimburse or insure them.
 The USPS Postal Explorer, under the section 4.3 for Nonpayable Claims, notes: